offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    5' . . .
 A -> A -> A -> C -> G -> G -> A -> A -> A -> C -> . . .
 3'   cDNA
    ```

- * `{bm} DNA microarray` / `{bm} DNA array` - A device used to compare gene expression.
+ * `{bm} DNA microarray` - A device used to compare gene expression.
 This works by measuring 2 mRNA samples against each other: a control sample and an experimental sample.
 The samples could be from...

    * the same organism but at different times.
    * diseased and healthy versions of the same organism.